Review this guide to learn what the Trovi adware is, how it compromises computers, and how to completely remove it from an infected Mac machine.

 - On the page that opened, click the Reset Firefox button

 Get rid of Trovi virus using Freshmac automatic removal tool

-4. Check whether the Trovi redirect problem has been fixed.
-If the lock screen is still there, go to the Uninstaller option on Freshmac GUI.
+- Check whether the Trovi redirect problem has been fixed.
+If it perseveres, go to the Uninstaller option on Freshmac GUI.
 Locate an entry that appears suspicious, select it and click Fix Safely button to force-uninstall the unwanted application.